openrndr/openrndr-guide/docs/09_Videos/C00_Playing_Videos.md

  # Playing videos #
  OPENRNDR comes with preliminary support for video playback.
-Currently the video playback is not suitable for resentation as support for sound, seeking and timing is missing.
+Currently the video playback is not suitable for presentation as support for sound, seeking and timing is missing.
 The video playback is suitable for video processing.
  # The openrndr-ffmpeg library
  The openrndr-ffmpeg library holds interfaces to an video player based on ffmpeg, as well as native fmpeg binaries (provided by the JavaCPP project).
 Adding openrndr-ffmpeg to the project is enough for full video support.